danieldewaard/twitterAutomation/README.md

     - Include a time since last rain event counter.
     - Round decimal places to one decimal place (completed 21/2/19)
     - Redeploy to remove extra # from non rain tweets (completed 22/2/19)
-    - Use word generation APIs to make wording ot tweets more varied.
+    - Use word generation APIs to make wording of tweets more varied.
 3. Automatically retweet tweets about Taipei weather
 4. Provide air quality updates